Pre-K & Preschool theme ideas for Halloween and Pumpkins

 Pumpkin Science Activities

-We take a field trip to the Pumpkin Patch to see real pumpkins growing on the vines, and the yellow pumpkin flowers that bloom before pumpkins grow.
+Go on a field trip to the Pumpkin Patch to see real pumpkins growing on the vines, and the yellow pumpkin flowers that bloom before pumpkins grow.
 Our local pumpkin patch cuts open a pumpkin and allows the children to look at and feel the inside.

 When Halloween is over, place a pumpkin outside in a garden area where it will not be disturbed.
 Observe the decomposition of the pumpkin over time.